In this day and age, a vehicle is a must.

 Instead of hitting snooze, get your butt up and get a jumpstart on your day.

-This will lead to less speeding and less fuel consumption.
+This will lead to less spending and less fuel consumption.

 Trust me, this works.